aaayumi/100-days-of-code/log.md

 **Thoughts:**
 I got inspiration from several portfolio page made by bootstrap.
 I will make one for mine.
 I want to make it by the end of this week.

+Day 20: February 28, 2017

++**Today's Progress**: Working on portfolio.
+Wathcing JS video and reading YDKJ book.

++**Today's Work**
+Portofolio (Designed portfolio section and blog section )

+**Thoughts:**
+I have several ideas that I want to try.
+At the same time I'm using more time than I had planned.
+Should I stick to the simple design first?